- Editor Rating

 Quick Links – lowest prices

-PLEASE use the links below to check for the lowest online prices of the Polar V800 Triathlon / Multisport GPS watch.
+PLEASE use the links below to check the online prices of the Polar V800 Triathlon / Multisport GPS watch.

 >> Back to Top of Review

 There have been several new product releases from Suunto and Garmin since the V800 was released.
 The best alternatives to the Polar V800 are the Garmin Forerunner 920XT, Suunto Spartan Sport/Ultra and the Forerunner 735XT / Forerunner 935 with wrist based heart rate.
 They all offer true multisport functionality with multiple disciplines being recorded in one exercise file.
 Each has it’s own pros and cons over the others and we would, in all honesty, be happy to use any for the duration of a triathlon and the training leading up to it.